Contrasting Millicom International Cellular (TIGO) and Its Peers

 Summary

-Millicom International Cellular peers beat Millicom International Cellular on 10 of the 12 factors compared.
+Millicom International Cellular rivals beat Millicom International Cellular on 10 of the 12 factors compared.

 Millicom International Cellular S.A. provides cable and mobile services in Latin America and Africa.
 The company offers mobile services, including mobile data and voice; short message service; and mobile financial services, such as payments, money transfers, international remittances, savings, real-time loans, and micro-insurance.
 It also fixed services, including broadband, fixed voice, and pay-TV to residential consumers; and mobile, fixed, and value-added services to large, small, and medium businesses, as well as governmental entities As of December 31, 2018, the company served 48.3 million business-to-consumer mobile customers; and 4.1 million connected homes.
 It markets its products and services under Tigo and Tigo Business brands.
 Millicom International Cellular S.A. was founded in 1990 and is headquartered in Luxembourg City, Luxembourg.